thorstenStefani/Wwwision.Neos.MailChimp/README.md

 ...how to reuse Neos layouts and partials with [Views.yaml](http://flowframework.readthedocs.io/en/stable/TheDefinitiveGuide/PartIII/ModelViewController.html#configuring-views-through-views-yaml)

-...how to create & configure a form finishers so that it can be used in the FormBuilder
+...how to create & configure a form finishers so that it can be used in the Form definition

 ...how to make use of [Objects.yaml](http://flowframework.readthedocs.io/en/stable/TheDefinitiveGuide/PartIII/ObjectManagement.html#configuring-objects) to initialize custom API clients

 ...how to make arbitrary result sets countable and "paginatable" using a `CallbackQueryResult` object

+FAQ
+---

+* I get an error `No MailChimp lists found.
+Did you configure the API key correctly at Wwwision.Neos.MailChimp.apiKey?`, what's wrong with me?
+  * Make sure you have configured the API key in the Settings _and_ in the form finisher configuration as described above.
+If that's the case, make sure your Package dependency is correct.
+That means: The package that configures the API key must require the `wwwision/neos-mailchimp` package in the `composer.json` manifest.
+Otherwise the loading order is incorrect and the API key might be overridden by the default settings

 License
 -------